Maryland Medical Orders for Life-Sustaining Treatment (MOLST)

 This form makes your treatment wishes known to health care professionals.
 It includes many sections, but the only sections that are completed are the ones that identify the decisions that you have made about your treatment preferences.

 Every time a physician or nurse practitioner completes a MOLST with your wishes, you will get a copy for your records.
-This form does not expire and it goes with you where you go—to the hospital, rehad, assisted living, and back home.
+This form does not expire and it goes with you where you go—to the hospital, rehab, assisted living, and back home.

 Is a MOLST different than an Advance Health Care Directive?